 Any personal information we require from you will be used as described in this policy and in alignment with Data Protection principles and practices.
-We use the information you supply to:
+We use the information you supply:

-- respond to your enquiry (e.g. when you submit information for reporting anti-social behaviours)
+- To respond to your enquiry (e.g. When you submit information for reporting anti-social behaviours)

-- contact you regarding property you have registered an interest in
+- To contact you regarding property you have registered an interest in

-- coordinate repairs that you have requested (if you are a resident)
+- To coordinate repairs that you have requested (if you are a resident)

-- coordinate the payment of your rent (if you are a resident)
+- To coordinate the payment of your rent (if you are a resident)

 When else do we process your personal data?

 If you are one of our residents, we will require information about you in order to support you during your time in the property and manage your tenancy or lease with us.
 Additionally we may require information about you to fulfil contractual obligations agreed in the contract with us.